Click on the headers below to go to a specific section or scroll down the page

 Strategies for In-person Courses

-Strategies for Online Courses
+Strategies for Remote or Online Courses

 Many Mines faculty members are working hard to increase active learning in their course.
 Click below to read about different courses at Mines that are intentionally designed to promote active learning.